renato0307/learning-go/api-add-first-utility-function.md

 ```

 In the main folder we are going to create the `main.go` file which starts
-the web server and create a folder for each category (programming, finance,
+the web server.
+We will create a folder for each category (programming, finance,
 etc.)

 The API will import the library and add the needed logic to handle HTTP